avlan/node-mongo-users-api/README.md

 - `MONGO_HOST`: (_REQUIRED_) MongoDB host url
 - `MONGO_DB_NAME`: (_default: default, REQUIERED when using docker_) Database name

-For deploying this project just `npm install` and `npm start` with the required env variables, it is adviced to store them in a `.env` file for simplicity.
+For deploying this project just `yarn` and `yarn start` with the required env variables, it is adviced to store them in a `.env` file for simplicity.

 ### Unit tests